AriFordsham/GHCWiki/new-ghci-debugger.md

 - Remove dependency on -fhpc flag, put debugging on by default and have a flag to turn it off.
 (EASY)

 - Allow breakpoints to be set by function name.
 Some questions: what about local functions?
 What about functions inside type class instances, and default methods of classes?
+One possible solution is to extend the tick tree slightly so that we can search it for function declarations.
+Another alternative is if the GHC API supports source location queries.
+The client can simply query GHC to ask what the outermost span of a declaraiton is, then we can set a tick on that span directly.
+Something to note is that the HPC code has some stuff in it for remembering the "path" of a function, which would be useful for naming nested functions.
+I don't know if it supports functions inside class declataions.
 (MODERATE)

 - Support Unicode in data constructor names inside info tables.
 Actually this should just be a matter of using the underlying fast string in the occname.
 (MODERATE)

-- Fix the slow search of the ticktree for larger modules, perhaps by keeping the ticktree in the module info, rather than re-generating it each time.
+- Fix the (sometimes) slow search of the ticktree for larger modules, perhaps by keeping the ticktree in the module info, rather than re-generating it each time.
 Simon: I currently re-build the tick tree for a module every time I set a breakpoint.
 This seems rather ugly.
 I think it would be better to keep the tick tree inside the ModInfo, and thus only build the ticktree when the module is (re)loaded.
 (MODERATE)

 - Use a primop for inspecting the STACK_AP, rather than a foreign C call.
 (MODERATE)

 - Timing and correctness tests.
+Pepe has some code for timing that might be useful.
 (MODERATE)

 - Wolfgang's patch for PIC seems to break the strings in Info tables, so we need to fix that.
 (MODERATE)